 This course is designed to provide an analysis of the rules and regulations governing driver education in the Commonwealth of Virginia with application to program organization and administration, and the development and conduct of learning experiences in the classroom and laboratory.
 It also provides a guide for teachers, supervisors, and administrators in the organization, administration and planning of a driver and traffic safety curriculum.

+Prerequisite: HLTH 143

-Prerequisite: HLTH 143 health education and health promotion programs in school, community, occupational or clinical settings, audience analysis, task analysis, and the role of evaluation.
+HLTH 447 NEEDS ASSESSMENT AND PLANNING HEALTH PROMOTION PROGRAMS - 3 semester hours hazard appraisal, community analysis and organization, selection of program topics, coordination of health education and health promotion programs in school, community, occupational or clinical settings, audience analysis, task analysis, and the role of evaluation.